 Abstract

-Members of the Spitzer Infrared Excess (SIRXS) team intend to isolate the best Infrared Excess (IRXS) sources in the newly released Spitzer Enhance Imaging Products catalog (SEIP).
-Although Spitzer’s original cryogenic mission recorded images of roughly 42 million point sources of light, most of these were incidental and never targeted for research.
-The Spitzer archive has, therefore, recorded millions of never before studied objects that just happened tobe in the same field of view as those objects specifically selected for research.
-This project intends to examine and cull all these data, isolating the best IRXS candidates.
+Members of the Spitzer Infrared Excess (SIRXS) team intend to isolate the Infrared Excess (IRXS) sources in the newly released Spitzer Enhance Imaging Products catalog (SEIP).
+Although Spitzer’s original cryogenic mission acquired images of roughly 42 million point sources, most of these were incidental and never targeted for research.
+The SEIP archive has, therefore, recorded millions of never before studied objects that just happened tobe in the same field of view as those objects specifically selected for research.
+This project intends to examine and cull all these data, isolating previously unknown IRXS candidates.
 There are three criteria.
 First, consider only those objects with signal to noise ratios (SNR) of at least 10 to 1, or ten sigma.
 Second, each source must satisfy this standard in all of the following five wave lengths: 3.6, 4.5, 5.8, 8 and 24 micrometers (µm).
 This reduced list of roughly one million sources will be analyzed by spreadsheet, using color-color ratios to identify our infrared candidates.
 Images of each potential IRXS source will then be examined by a team member to eliminate any obvious faulty images or misidentified IRXS sources.
-We currently have no expectation of what proportion of the 1 million sources (from the initial culling) will remain on the final list, as this may be the first work resulting in statistical estimates of such a probability.
+We currently have no expectation of what proportion of the 1 million sources (from the initial culling) will remain on the final list, as this is the first work resulting in statistical estimates of such a probability.
 Ultimately we will use color-magnitude diagrams to differentiate our list into three categories: Active Galactic Nuclei (AGN), Young Stellar Objects Sources (YSO) and exotic sources that fit neither of the first two categories.
 Our hope is that this SIRXS catalog will become an important resource for future researchers.

 Background

-All objects with any temperature above absolute zero emit electromagnetic energy.
-This light can be depicted as a spectrogram across all wavelengths, resulting in a black body curve with a peak intensity at one specific wavelength.
-The location of this peak is determined by the temperature of the object.
-The hotter the body, the greater the peak energy emitted and the smaller the wavelength at its peak intensity.
-All astronomical objects except for dormant black holes produce spectrograms with black body curves.
+(The physics of blackbodies would not be something you would describe in a proposal)

+All astronomical objects produce black body curves.

 This last statement is not precisely true.
 Some astronomical bodies, AGN for example, emit light with two spectrographic peaks instead of a typical black body curve.
-The second peak is of lessor intensity and at larger wavelengths, which have lessor energy.
+The second peak is of lesser intensity and at larger wavelengths, which have lesser energy.
 This second peak is often in the infrared portion of the spectrum and is caused by a second body.

 AGN are usually surrounded by a torus of dust, which absorbs energy from the mass falling into the black hole at the galaxy’s center.
-Some of this absorbed energy is re-emitted by the dust as a weaker form of energy, heat, thus producing the second (smaller) peak found in the infrared region of the spectrogram.
+Some of this absorbed energy is re-emitted by the dust at a lower energy (the form of the energy is the same: photons, just at lower energies), thus producing the second (smaller) peak found in the infrared region of the spectrogram.
 This second peak is referred to as “infrared excess,” or IRXS.
 IRXS can also be caused by the reprocessing of the dust belt surrounding proto-stars and pre-main sequence stars.
 In this manner, infrared excess is usually caused by the heat given off of the secondary body of dust surrounding a primary (more luminous) celestial body.